Questions and Answers

 - How do they hear the music under the water?

-1. Does my daughter need to be a very strong swimmer to join the Club?
+1. Does my child need to be a very strong swimmer to join the Club?

-Your daughter should be an independent swimmer (i.e. no water wings or other floatation device required) but she doesn’t need to have advanced skills with the different swimming strokes.
+Your child should be an independent swimmer (i.e. no water wings or other floatation device required) but they don’t need to have advanced skills with the different swimming strokes.

 2. How many swimmers are assigned per coach?

-3. What is the difference between Recreational, Novice-Competitive and Competitive swimming?
+3. What is the difference between Recreational, Regional League and Competitive swimming?

 Recreational swimming is a great way to introduce your child to the sport.
 Swimmers practice once a week and can choose between the half season or a full season.
-There are no competitions at this level, but swimmers get to perform at the Sudbury Synchro Water Shows.
+There are no competitions at this level, but swimmers get to perform at the Sudbury Artistic Swimming Water Shows.

 Novice-Competitive swimmers swim twice a week and participate in two out-of-town meets.
 During these meets, the swimmers perform their routine only.
 This is great for families who can’t commit to the 5 out of town meets but still want to add that competitive element to the experience.